 The Company has incurred recurring negative cash flows since inception and has funded its operations primarily from private placement of equity and debt securities.
-The Company had an accumulated deficit of approximately \$17.6 million and \$27.2 million as of December 31, 2020 and 2021, respectively.
-The Company had net losses of approximately \$5.8 million and \$9.7 million for the years ended December 31, 2020 and 2021.
-As of the issuance date of the consolidated financial statements, the remaining contractual costs expected to be incurred in future periods for the Company's clinical trials in STGD1 is approximately \$10.0 million and the Company is also obligated to make payments to Columbia University in an aggregate amount of up to \$20 million based on achieving specified development and regulatory approval milestones.
+The Company had an accumulated deficit of approximately \$17.6 million and \$22.3 million (unaudited) as of December 31, 2020 and June 30, 2021, respectively.
+The Company had net losses of approximately \$5.8 million for the year ended December 31, 2020 and approximately \$2.1 million and \$4.7 million for the six months ended June 30, 2020 and 2021.
+As of the issuance date of the consolidated financial statements, the remaining contractual costs expected to be incurred in future periods for the Company's clinical trials in STGD1 is approximately \$10.2 million and the Company is also obligated to make payments to Columbia University in an aggregate amount of up to \$20 million based on achieving specified development and regulatory approval milestones.
 The Company's ability to continue as a going concern is highly contingent on the ability to raise additional capital for ongoing research and development as the Company expects to continue incurring losses for the foreseeable future.